leo-arch/clifm/src/README.md

 ### C source

 BSD compatibility: We try to keep CliFM working on BSD systems (at the very least).
-So, when calling a function make sure it exists on BSD systems, and, possible, make sure it is POSIX.
+So, when calling a function make sure it exists on BSD systems, and, if possible, make sure it is POSIX.
 Check its syntax as well: GNU functions are not always identical to BSD ones.

 Generally, try to stick as closely as possible to the `Linux kernel coding style`.
 See https://www.kernel.org/doc/html/v4.10/process/coding-style.html